cbrauweiler/Raspberry-Pi-Info/README.md

 The following steps must be carried out on each Raspberry from which data is to be collected.

-3. Save the Python script "RPi-Info.py" on the Raspberry (for example under / home / pi)
+3. Save the Python script "RPi-Info.py" on the Raspberry (for example under /home/pi)
 4. Edit the Python script:
     - Select correct network adapter in line 107 (eth0, wlan0 etc.)
     - Enter correct connection data to the database in lines 116 to 120
 5. sudo apt install python-pip python3-pip
 6. sudo pip install mysql-connector-python-rf
 7. Create cron job with "sudo crontab -e"
-    (example: * / 5 * * * * python /home/pi/RPi-Info.py
+    (example: */5 * * * * python /home/pi/RPi-Info.py